 She has extensive direct clinical CBT-based treatment experience with people with severe psychiatric conditions/serious mental illness, schizophrenia, first-episode and early psychosis, trauma and PTSD, as well as in the provision of social skills training, dual disorders interventions, and smoking cessation in vulnerable populations.

 Dr. Gottlieb recently received a Fulbright Senior Researcher Award to Spain where she adapted and began implementation of a specialty CBT for PTSD intervention for persons with severe psychiatric conditions/serious mental illness, within a Madrid patient population.
 A fluent Spanish speaker, she continues to collaborate with Spanish colleagues at Universidad Complutense de Madrid.

-As a result of her experiences living abroad as a Fulbright professional as well as interacting with younger Fulbright teaching assistants and other college-age students, Dr. Gottlieb has developed a cognitive-behavioral stress-management skills program curriculum for young adults preparing to live abroad.
+As a result of her experiences living abroad as a Fulbright professional as well as interacting with younger Fulbright teaching assistants and other college-age students, Dr. Gottlieb has developed a cognitive-behavioral stress-management skills program curriculum for adults preparing to live abroad.
 The goal of these workshops --which are specifically tailored to address some of the common challenges for young adults living overseas-- is to positively impact mental health, problem-solving abilities, resilience, acculturation, and overall overseas experience prior to, and while abroad.
 The program also can be tailored to working adults living overseas, to address related concerns, and tailored to staff supporting these international programs as well.